 Required Application Materials

-Online Application (available in early September), which will include submission of your prescreening recording (if required for your major or program), unofficial transcripts, essay, artistic resume (including a brief repertoire list), English proficiency documentation (if applicable), contact information for your letters of recommendation, and the application fee of $120.
+Online Application, which will include submission of your prescreening recording (if required for your major or program), unofficial transcripts, essay, artistic resume (including a brief repertoire list), English proficiency documentation (if applicable), contact information for your letters of recommendation, and the application fee.
 These items should all be uploaded to the online application; please do not mail items or have them delivered through Parchment, Naviance, or other third-party system.

 Electronic versions of unofficial academic transcripts must be submitted as part of the online application.
 Transcripts should show coursework completed, grades earned to date, and classes in which the student is currently enrolled.
 PDF files are preferred.
 Please do not mail hard copies of transcripts and do not have electronic transcripts sent to NEC by your school.
 Obtain an unofficial copy from your school and scan into a PDF file for upload to the online application.
 Graduate applicants should upload transcripts from all previous undergraduate and graduate study, not just from the most recent program.

 - All transcripts must be in English.
 International students whose transcripts are not issued in English must also provide official translations.